NickMcConnell/AngbandPlus/docs/command.rst

   (accompanied by increasingly alarming messages on your hunger meter).
   It is also possible to be "Full", which will make you move slowly; more slowly the fuller you get.
 You may use this command to eat food in your inventory.
-Note that you can sometimes find food in the dungeon, but it is not always wise to eat strange food.
+Note that you can sometimes find floor food, but it is not always wise to eat it.
+Also, you can use this command to take pills.
   This command takes some energy.

-Fuel your lantern/torch (``F``)
+Recharge your lamp (``F``)
-  If you are using a lantern and have flasks of oil in your pack, then you can "refuel" them with this command.
-Torches and Lanterns are limited in their maximal fuel.
-In general, two flasks will fully fuel a lantern.
+  If you are using a rechargeable light and have batteries in your pack, then you can "fill" them with this command.
+Lights are limited in their maximal charge.
 This command takes some energy.

-Quaff a potion (``q``)
+Take a pill (``q``)
-  Use this command to drink a potion.
-Potions affect the player in various ways, but the effects are not always immediately obvious.
+  Use this command to take a pill.
+Pills affect the player in various ways, but the effects are not always immediately obvious.
 This command takes some energy.

-Read a scroll (``r``)
+Run a card (``r``)
-  Use this command to read a scroll.
-Scroll spells usually have an area effect, except for a few cases where they act on other objects.
-Reading a scroll causes the parchment to disintegrate as the scroll takes effect.
-  Most scrolls which prompt for more information can be aborted (by pressing escape), which will stop reading the scroll before it disintegrates.
+  Use this command to run a card.
+Cards usually have an area effect, except for a few cases where they act on other objects.
+Cards are single use, however most scrolls which prompt for more information can be aborted harmlessly (by pressing escape).
 This command takes some energy.

 Inscribe an object (``{``)
   This command inscribes a string on an object.
 The inscription is